-- To receive and adopt the audited financial statements for the year ended December 31, 2007 and the reports of the directors and auditors thereon.
-Resolution 1 - 2.
-To approve the payment of a final dividend of 3 sen gross per ordinary share less 26% income tax for the year ended December 31, 2007.

-Resolution 2 - To approve the payment of directors' fees of RM150,000 for the year ended December 31, 2007.
+- To receive and adopt the audited financial statements for the year ended December 31, 2008 and the reports of the directors and auditors thereon.
+Resolution 1 - To approve the payment of a final dividend of three (3) sen gross per ordinary share less 25% income tax for the year ended December 31, 2008.
+Resolution 2 - To approve the payment of directors' fees of RM150,000 for the year ended December 31, 2008.
+Resolution 3 - To re-elect Niels Johan Holm who retires pursuant to Article 99 of the Company's Articles of Association.
+Resolution 4 - To re-elect André Eugen Hägi who retires pursuant to Article 99 of the Company's Articles of Association.
+Resolution 5 - To re-appoint PricewaterhouseCoopers as auditors of the Company and to authorize the directors to fix their remuneration.
+Resolution 6

-Resolution 3

-- To re-elect the following Directors who retire pursuant to Article 99 of the Company's Articles of Association and, being eligible, offer themselves for reelection: - (a) Michael Lim Hee Kiang Resolution 4 - (b) James Armand Menezes Resolution 5 - 5.
-To elect the following Directors who retire pursuant to Article 82 of the Company's Articles of Association and, being eligible, offer themselves for election: - (a) Datuk Haji Abdul Aziz bin Ismail Resolution 6